 Development and History

-The Bradley program emerged from the Army’s recognition that the M113 Armored Personnel Carrier, while reliable, lacked the firepower and protection needed for modern mechanized warfare.
-Development began in the 1960s under various names—XM723, MICV-65, and finally the Fighting Vehicle System—before culminating in the M2 Bradley, named after General Omar Bradley.
+The Bradley came from the Army’s realization that the M113, while reliable, wasn’t enough for modern mechanized warfare.
+It needed more firepower and better protection.
+Development started in the 1960s under various names — XM723, MICV-65, Fighting Vehicle System — before becoming the M2 Bradley, named after General Omar Bradley.

 Specifications and Capabilities

-The M2 Bradley measures 21.5 feet long, 11.8 feet wide, and 9.8 feet tall.
-Combat weight varies by variant but typically ranges from 27 to 33 tons.
-The 600-horsepower Cummins VTA-903T turbocharged diesel engine provides a top speed of 41 mph on roads and 4.5 mph in water, as the Bradley is fully amphibious with preparation.
+Probably should have led with this section, honestly.
+The Bradley measures 21.5 feet long, 11.8 wide, 9.8 tall.
+Combat weight ranges from 27 to 33 tons depending on variant.
+The 600-horsepower Cummins VTA-903T diesel pushes it to 41 mph on roads and 4.5 mph in water — yes, it’s amphibious with preparation.

-Primary armament consists of the M242 Bushmaster 25mm chain gun, capable of firing 200 rounds per minute with an effective range of 2,000 meters against ground targets.
-The dual TOW missile launcher provides anti-armor capability against tanks at ranges up to 3,750 meters.
-A coaxial M240C 7.62mm machine gun provides additional firepower.
+The weapons package is where the Bradley gets serious.
+The M242 Bushmaster 25mm chain gun fires 200 rounds per minute and reaches out to 2,000 meters against ground targets.
+The dual TOW launcher kills tanks at ranges up to 3,750 meters.
+A coaxial M240C 7.62mm adds more firepower.
+For what started as a personnel carrier, the Bradley brings shocking amounts of lethality.

 Armor Protection

-Bradley armor has improved significantly through its service life.
-Early models featured aluminum armor supplemented by spaced laminate armor.
-The A3 variant introduced explosive reactive armor tiles, while recent upgrades include the Bradley Urban Survival Kit (BUSK) with reactive armor tiles, transparent armor gunner’s shield, and improved belly armor against IEDs.
+Bradley armor has come a long way from the early days.
+Original models had aluminum with spaced laminate armor.
+The A3 variant brought explosive reactive armor tiles.
+The Bradley Urban Survival Kit added reactive tiles, transparent armor gunner’s shield, and improved belly armor for IEDs.
+Each war taught lessons, and each upgrade reflected them.

 Variants

-The M2 serves as the infantry carrier, transporting a crew of three plus six dismounts.
-The M3 Cavalry Fighting Vehicle variant carries scouts and additional TOW missiles.
-Specialized versions include the M6 Linebacker air defense variant, M7 Bradley Fire Support Vehicle (BFIST), and M270 MLRS which uses the Bradley chassis.
+The M2 carries infantry — crew of three plus six dismounts.
+The M3 Cavalry Fighting Vehicle hauls scouts and extra TOW missiles.
+Then you get specialized versions: M6 Linebacker for air defense, M7 BFIST for fire support, and the M270 MLRS rocket launcher riding a Bradley chassis.
+One platform, many missions.

 Combat History

-Most recently, the United States has provided over 300 M2A2 ODS-SA Bradleys to Ukraine, where they have seen extensive combat against Russian forces.
-Ukrainian crews have praised the vehicle’s firepower and survivability, with multiple documented instances of Bradleys surviving direct hits from Russian anti-tank missiles.
+In Iraq, the Bradley proved effective in urban combat despite its size.
+IEDs and RPGs took their toll, driving the armor upgrades.
+Most recently, the U.S. sent over 300 M2A2 Bradleys to Ukraine, where they’ve seen intense combat against Russian forces.
+Ukrainian crews love the firepower and survivability, with multiple documented cases of Bradleys eating direct hits from Russian anti-tank missiles and keeping their crews alive.

 Future of the Bradley